Discrete Expressions for the Gravitational Constant Offer Improved Precision

 Discussion

-When classical expressions are written in terms of physically significant units of measure and counts of those measures, an expression and value for the gravitational constant can be resolved with quantum precision.
-There are two prerequisite inputs; they are c and θsi.
+When classical expressions are written in terms of physically significant units of measure and counts of those measures, an expression and value for the gravitational constant can be resolved with quantum correspondence to measure.
+There are two prerequisite inputs; they are c and θsi where the latter describes half of the Planck momentum as well as the radial rate of universal expansion.

-A Measurement Quantization (MQ) description of the gravitational constant is resolved as a difference between two frames, the discrete Measurement Frame of the observer and the non-discrete Target Frame of the universe.
-We describe this difference as a function of the non-discrete count QL of a more precise calculation.
+A Measurement Quantization (MQ) description of the gravitational constant is resolved as a difference between two frames, the discrete Internal Frame of the universe and the non-discrete System Frame of the universe.
+We describe gravitational curvature as the loss of the non-discrete count QL of lf with each increment of elapsed time tf.

-To this we add a new constant.
-Describing momentum with respect to the Measurement Frame of the observer, θsi=3.26239030392(48) is also the angular measure of the polarization field with respect to the plain of X-rays when at their degenerate frequency.
-Measurements were first carried about by Shwartz and Harris and published in their 2011 paper entitled, Polarization Entangled Photons at X-Ray Energies.
+To this we add a an additional constant.
+Describing momentum with respect to the Internal Frame, θsi=3.26239030392(48) matches in magnitude the angular measure for the signal and idler of the polarization field with respect to the plain of X-rays when at their degenerate frequency.
+These measurements were first modeled and carried about by Shwartz and Harris and published in their 2011 paper entitled, Polarization Entangled Photons at X-Ray Energies.

-Application of MQ offers us the ability to resolve descriptions of phenomena not just quantum in measure, but also cosmological.
+Applications of MQ offer us the ability to resolve descriptions of phenomena not just quantum in precision, but also cosmological.
 For instance, one may replace a description of fundamental mass mf with terms defined with respect to the universe(1,Eq.
 88).
 As demonstrated below, a description of fundamental mass then becomes a description of the diameter and age of the universe.

 A second support regards descriptions of properties of early universe phenomena compared to their measure in the present epoch.
 For this we offer several descriptions, a majority describing the Cosmic Microwave Background (CMB).
 We can resolve a no parameter calculation of its age, quantity and present-day density and temperature.
 Correspondence between MQ calculations and measurement all align digit-for-digit and within the margin of uncertainty associated with each measure.

-In short, we find support for scaling of the fundamental expression across all measurement domains.
+In short, we find support for scaling of the fundamental expression across the entire measurement domain.

-Let us now turn our attention to the properties of gravity.
+Let us now turn our attention to those properties associated with gravitational curvature.
 While we have used the equality symbol in the initial expressions to describe gravitational curvature(1,Eq.
 8), said descriptions carry a prerequisite understanding of the conditions associated with their measure.
 The reason for this relates to the length contraction associated with discrete measure.

-We can solve the problem by resolving a value for G and ħ at a common distance, both as a function of an electromagnetic phenomenon (a quantum distance) or both with respect to a macroscopic distance.
+We can solve the problem by resolving a value for G and ħ at a given distance, both as a function of an electromagnetic phenomenon (a quantum distance) or both with respect to a macroscopic distance.
 Typically we solve measures at their upper count limit.
-For the latter case, we do not italicize the term.
+When a term represents a measure at the upper count limit, we do not italicize the term.

 A second observation is realized when G is described in terms of the fundamental measures(4,Eqs.
 67-79).
 We discover the expression for G has two components.
 First, there is the length to time ratio (lf/tf), which we refer to as the length frequency.
 Second, there is the mass to time frequency, which we refer to as the mass frequency (mf/tf).
 While such descriptions are sometimes presented in terms of fundamental measures, it is understood that we are referring to the corresponding count terms (i.e., the count frequency).
 As such, the gravitational constant is length frequency cubed - once for each spatial dimension - divided by the mass frequency.

 We will lastly note, there are mathematical arguments that support greater dimensions in a description of space.
 MQ offers new tools to physically validate such claims.
-Where the Informativity differential is a function of the Pythagorean theorem - dimensions two or greater - it follows that any mathematical model employing dimensions 2 or greater with respect to any dimension, must also account for the contraction of measure in that same dimension.
+Where the Informativity differential is a function of the Pythagorean theorem - dimensions two or greater - it follows that any mathematical model employing dimensions two or greater with respect to any measure, must also account for the contraction of that measure for that dimension.